 - Loan representatives often considering factors or influences beyond the borrowers’ credit score such as level of income or, again, their ability to repay

 Struggling consumers across the nation are in need of financial help now more than ever.
 Credit unions can be that beacon of consistency, patience, and mentorship.
 Our small-dollar lending platform is here to help, too.
-Right now, we are offering our COVID-19 Financial Relief Program through the end of 2020 for U.S. and Canadian-based credit unions looking for a responsible, short-term credit solution to offer your members in need of instant liquidity during this COVID-19 pandemic.
+Right now, we are offering a COVID-19 Financial Relief Program through the end of 2020 for U.S. and Canadian-based credit unions looking for a responsible, short-term credit solution to offer your members in need of instant liquidity during this COVID-19 pandemic.
 Our solution will automate the lending approval process for unsecured loans between $500-$10,000.
 Contact us today to learn more.